elkcityhazard/chef-frank/content/recipes/homemade-soups/homemade-chicken-noodle-soup-recipe/index.md

 date: 2019-12-16T14:38:57+00:00

 ---
-Quick Easy Chicken Noodle Soup Recipe is made from fresh chicken meat and garden vegetables.
+Quick Chicken Noodle Soup Recipe is made from fresh chicken meat and garden vegetables.
 The [Noodles][1] are from our own Recipe.
 Chicken Noodle Soup is a healthy lunch.

 ## Chicken Noodle Soup Ingredients